PotatoesMakeChips/2022-VPNWebFingerprintDemo/README.md

-# 2022-VPNWebFingerprintDemo
+# Web Fingerprinting and VPN Companies Claims to Defeat it
-Testing clams that "VPNs hide your identity from advertisers"
+Testing claims that "VPNs hide your identity from advertisers"